 Please be advised it is the student's responsibility to drop/withdraw classes for which they cannot make payment by the deadlines below to avoid accruing late payment charges.
-Monies owed the College may be paid in the Business Office located in Adams 208.
+Monies owed the College may be paid in the Business Office located in Adams, online and over the phone.

-Regular Registration Payment Deadline .......
-First day of Class
+Regular Registration Payment Deadline First day of Class

-Financial Aid Recipients\\ ......
-Census Date (12th Class day)
+Financial Aid Recipients Census Date (12th Class day)

-Late Payment fee begins ......
-Day after Census Date
+Late Payment fee begins Day after Census Date